Kevin-Bridonneau/AtlantiqueDive/README.md

 Clone the github project

-You need docker and docker-compose for easy try my app.
+You will need docker and docker-compose for easy try my app.

 If you have something running on localhost:80 / :3306 stop your application or edit the docker-compose.yml